Horrors of the Z'Bri

 Horrors of the Z'Bri is a 1999 role-playing game supplement for Tribe 8 published by Dream Pod 9.

 Contents

-Horrors of the Z'Bri is a supplement in which the past and present of the Z'bri are detailed.
+Horrors of the Z'Bri is a supplement which focuses on the past and present of the beings known as the Z'bri.

 Reception

 Horrors of the Z'Bri was reviewed in the online second version of Pyramid which said "The Z'Bri are the third part of the triumvirate of groups around which Tribe 8 is based.
 They are the monsters of the Tribe 8 setting.
 They don't eat flesh or drink blood (well, not all of them).
 They're extra-dimension entities of spirit who came to Earth to experience the pleasures of the flesh.
 Pleasure, of course, is such a variable term."